Generation Calm

 If you teach yourself to voluntarily pandiculate, it allows you to reduce your muscle tension and reset your posture and nervous system.
 But also help you to focus and concentrate, which is so difficult when we feel anxious.

 Taking charge of your anxious body can only happen with somatic education.
-That is, building a physical awareness of your body and knowing what your body does when stressed.
+That is, building a physical of your and knowing what your body does when stressed.
 And what posture you habitually adopt when under pressure.

-But just as important, is practicing these relaxation exercises.
+But just as important, is practicing these .
 Use them like you might use a physical exercise routine.
 Only then, can you relax during a stressful situation.
 Remember, the aim is not to be super relaxed in a scary situation.
 It’s just to reduce the somatic symptoms enough to feel in control, so you do not try to escape the situation.

 If you like this blog post, you’ll enjoy being part of my fortnightly newsletter.
 You can sign up to the right, to the right ➡➡